IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-tuexen-opsawg-pcapng.md

 {: indent='8'}
 if_MACaddr:
 : The if_MACaddr
-  option is the Interface Hardware MAC address (48 bits), if available.
+  option is the Interface Hardware EUI-48 (MAC) address (48 bits), if available.
 {: vspace='0'}